Guide updated on 29th of December 2011

 echo 1 > /var/qmail/control/mfcheck

-Configure clamav
+Configure courier

 Users comments